Students interested in a career in this field have two degree choices at SLIS:

 LIBR 284 Seminar in Archives and Records Management

-Particularly sections on archivists meet web 2.0, electronic records, digitization, special collections in a web 2.0 world, characteristics and curation of new digital media, EAD(encoded archival description)
+Particularly sections on electronic records, digital curation, digitization, special collections in a web 2.0 world, characteristics and curation of new digital media, EAD (encoded archival description), tools, services, and methodologies for digital curation

 - LIBR 294 Professional Experience: Internships